Billboard's Greatest Pop Stars: 21st century

 Beyoncé was named the Greatest Pop Star of the 21st Century.

+Drake was the highest-ranked male act on the Greatest Pop Star of the 21st Century list.

-Billboard launched the project in on August 14, 2024, releasing a list of 25 honorable mentions.
+Billboard launched the project on August 14, 2024, releasing a list of 25 honorable mentions.
 From August to December, Billboard incrementally rolled out the full ranked list.
 For each artist, an essay was released recapping their careers and explaining why they have "exemplified pop greatness" over the period, as well as podcast and video discussions of the chosen stars' careers and legacies.
 The full ranked list of the 25 greatest pop stars of the 21st century are as follows: